gitter-badger/admin-docs/docs/source/installation.rst

     <root level="DEBUG">

 You will need to restart the Tomcat server for the changes to take effect.
+You can find more detailed information on how to start the Tomcat server in the next section.

 The log file is configured to do a roll over.
 Every day, a new log file is created which contains a timestamp in the filename similar to ``effektif-2014-10-09.log``\ .
 The most recent log entries can still be found in the file effektif.log.
 After 30 days, the log files will be removed automatically.